What’s Selling in the LBI Real Estate Market

-As the market changes, so changes the style and price range of homes selling in the LBI real estate market.
-If you are thinking about buying a homes on LBI, it is important to understand what’s selling in the LBI real estate market !
+As the market changes, so too changes the style and price range of homes selling in the LBI real estate market.
+If you are thinking about buying a home on LBI, it is crucial to understand what’s selling in the LBI real estate market!
 Let’s start with some basic statistics since January 1st, 2012.
 On LBI, there are:

 - 37 Single Family Homes Under Contract

 On the surface, the average sales price of $855,778 seems low for LBI, especially when the average sales price has been around $1,000,000 almost every month.
 In fact, the lower average sales price has to do with WHAT is selling on LBI!
 Of the 32 sold single-family homes since January 1st, 2012, 24 of the properties were under $1,000,000 and 22 were under $750,000!
 When this is compared to a year ago, the data looks very different!
 For the same time period (January-February 15th 2011) there were:

 - Average Sales Price: $900,387

 - 9 out of 26 Sold Listings Closed OVER $1,000,000

 - 14 our of 26 Sold UNDER $750,000